StefanRadu-ITSERVER/website/docs/csharp/arrays/iteration.md

 //fruits[2] = "pineapple";
 //fruits[3] = "plum";
 ```

-If we run now, you can see some spaces new lines with no value:
+If we run now our code, you can see some new lines with no values:

 ```
 apple
 cherry